Introduction

 4. Mathematical Progression

 The Common Core standards are designed to build upon each other from one grade level to the next, which means that students revisit and learn more about concepts and skills that were introduced to them in earlier grades.
-For example, students start with geometry in early grades – basic shapes and their properties.
+For example, they start with geometry in early grades – basic shapes and their properties.
 They then move on to concepts like angles, symmetry, and area and perimeter, building a solid foundation for more advanced geometry topics like congruence and similarity in later years.
-This progression is intended to provide students with a connected understanding of mathematics over the course of their math education.
+This progression gives students a connected understanding of mathematics over the course of their math education rather than discrete math classes that seem to have no direct relation to each other.

-Common Core math often covers fewer topics but in greater depth compared to the traditional math approach.
-This allows students to master fundamental concepts before moving on to more advanced material.
-Mastery of core concepts is considered crucial for future mathematical success.
+Common Core math often covers fewer topics but in greater depth compared to the traditional math approach so that students can master fundamental concepts before moving on to more advanced material.

 6. A Focus on Communication